Project: Partner Project

 Corner Jam

-Asynchronous preference collection that gives party leaders confidence and all members a voice, without requiring a discussion
+Asynchronous preference collection that gives leaders confidence and everyone a voice - by making input effortless

 People don't contribute, yet still critique the plans if they don't like them.